 - 1. Provisions for intake forms to be completed by persons who are blind or with a low visual disability with the same confidentiality afforded other members - a.
 Use of large print forms, electronic or online web-based forms, or in-person staff assistance in a private location - 2.
 Provision for a presence of sign language interpreters to enable full communication with deaf or hard of hearing members who use sign language - a.
 Professionalism and confidentiality require healthcare providers to take responsibility for the communication - 3.
 Provision for making auditory information (e.g., automated messages) available via alternative means - a.
-Written communication or secure web-based methods may be used as possible substitutes - 4.
-Provision for communicating with deaf or hard of hearing members by telephone - a.
+Written communication or secure web-based methods may be used as possible substitutes 4.
+Provision for communicating with deaf or hard of hearing members by telephone - Use of telephone relay convices (TRS), a TDD, or use of secure electronic mean - a.
 Use of telephone relay services (TRS), a TDD, or use of secure electronic means